 Downtown Las Vegas casinos are fun, and affordable, and worth a visit on your next trip to Sin City.

 Opened in October of 2020, this glitzy, 1.2 million square foot property has become the largest casino/resort in downtown Las Vegas.

 Circa’s two story casino boasts 1,350 slot machines and 55 table games.
 There are additional 138 bartop video poker machines, along with 55 games in Circa’s high limit room.

 If you’re the type to prefer electronic versions of craps and blackjack over the live version, you’ll find 18 of these electronic games.

-In addition to being the biggest casino in downtown Las Vegas, Circa lays claim to the largest sportsbook in all of Las Vegas, with a mammoth three-level sportsbook that boasts a capacity of 1,000 bettors.
+In addition to being the biggest resort in downtown Las Vegas, Circa lays claim to the largest sportsbook in all of Las Vegas, with a mammoth three-level sportsbook that boasts a capacity of 1,000 bettors.

 (Below are the original write-ups of downtown Las Vegas casinos that have recently closed)